mauriciopoppe/blog/site/content/notes/computer-science/data-structures/probabilistic-data-structures.md

 Problem: test if an element doesn't exist in a set

-Approximate solution: same as count min sketch, if the returned value is zero then we're sure the element is not in the set, otherwise, it might be in the set, and we need to test for existence typically using the underlaying data structure
+Approximate solution: same as count min sketch, if the returned value is zero then we're sure the element is not in the set, otherwise, it might be in the set, and we need to test for existence with another (more expensive) data structure

 https://florian.github.io/bloom-filters/

+### Applications

+**SSTable reads** In the read path, Cassandra merges data on disk (in SSTables) with data in RAM (in memtables).
+To avoid checking every SSTable data file for the partition being requested we can query the SSTable bloom filter.

 ## Reservoir sampling